In this guide, you will find step-by-step instructions on how to change engine torque arm, also known as torque rod on Porsche vehicles with V8 eng

 How to Read Porsche Diagnostic Trouble Fault Codes

 In this guide, we look at how to read and clear Porsche fault codes (also referred to as Diagnostic Trouble Codes or DTC).

 - Locate the OBD-II port under the dashboard and plugin your OBD-II scanner.

 - Turn on the ignition but do not start the engine.
 If your Porsche has a start/stop button, press it without pressing the brake pedal.

 - Turn on your scanner and press enter to communicate with the vehicle.

 - Select the Porsche model.
-Depending on the scanner you will also need to select the module that you want to diagnose.
+Depending on the scanner, you will also need to select the module that you want to diagnose.
 For example, you can choose transmission, ABS module, SRS module.
-Rember you will need a Porsche scanner to access these models.
+Remember, you will need a Porsche scanner to access these models.

 - Scroll to Read Fault Codes.
 Write down all the codes.
-If codes are in Stored status go to the next step to clear them.
-If codes are in Present/Current status you need to fix the problem before you can clear those fault codes.
+If codes are in Stored status, go to the next step to clear them.
+If codes are in Present/Current status, you need to fix the problem before clearing those fault codes.